mikaspar/CarND_Term1_Vehicle_Detection/writeup.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-The pipeline still has issues in recognition of distant vehicles on one side and false positive on the other side.
+The pipeline still has issues in recognition of distant vehicles on one side and false positives on the other side.
 If I had more time to optimize the performance of the pipeline I would introduce a Vehicle Class with more properties.
 Each blob found using label function would be check on its size depending on its position on the image.
 If plausible the new Object of the class would be constructed.
 Each Object would be append to the list of objects and tracked.( I would define the plausible max position change per frame...
-In real implementation a use of fusion of detections of another sensor (e.g. radar), would significantly improve the accuracy of the vehicle detection.
+In real implementation a use of fusion of detections with another sensor (e.g. radar), would significantly improve the accuracy of the vehicle detection and remove false positives.